WoltLab/docs.woltlab.com/pages/migration/wsc-31/migration_wsc-31_content-provider.md

 ## User Content Provider

-User Content Providers help the WSC to find user generated content.
+User Content Providers help the WoltLab Suite to find user generated content.
 They provide a class with which you can find content from a particular user and delete objects.

 ### PHP Class

 First, we create the PHP class that provides our interface to provide the data.
 The class must implement interface `wcf\system\user\content\provider\IUserContentProvider` in any case.
 Mostly we process data which is based on [`wcf\data\DatabaseObject`](php_database-objects.html).
-In this case, the WSC provides an abstract class `wcf\system\user\content\provider\AbstractDatabaseUserContentProvider` that can be used to automatically generates the standardized classes to generate the list and deletes objects via the DatabaseObjectAction.
+In this case, the WoltLab Suite provides an abstract class `wcf\system\user\content\provider\AbstractDatabaseUserContentProvider` that can be used to automatically generates the standardized classes to generate the list and deletes objects via the DatabaseObjectAction.
 For example, if we would create a content provider for comments, the class would look like this:

 ```php
 <?php